Braslaw: Population

-In 1948, Braslaw had a population in excess of 2000 people.
+In 1948, Braslaw had a population in excess of 2,000 people.

 In 2009, the total population of Braslaw was 9,516 people.
+In 2023, this dropped to 9,426, then to 9,419 in 2024.
+As of 2025, it has a population of 9,338.

 Events

 Viva Braslav is one of the most important and largest music weekends in the country.
 The event is held annually, traditionally in the last days of August.
 The main feature of the festival is famous music performers, the list of which is updated from year to year.
 It should be said that the event has become one of the most important events associated with the Belarusian city of Braslav.